Why bother to make homemade breadcrumbs? It’s so easy to do and you get to choose the type of bread.

 Cover with parchment paper.
 Let sit for at least two days.

-Place one-half of the bread in the base of the food processor fitted with the blade attachment.
+Place one-half of the bread in the base of the food processor.

 Grind until the noise stops.

 Homemade breadcrumbs are quick and easy to make and a great way to use up unused pieces of bread.

 - Yield: 3 cups

 - Slice the bread into 1/2-inch thick slices.